-The ESCAPE-pain app is ORCHA approved.
+The ESCAPE-pain app had a previous ORCHA score of 73%.
 ORCHA is the trusted source for health app advice.
 It helps consumers and NHS Professionals to find safe, secure and clinically assured apps.
-It's conducted a review of our app, looking at 260 criteria, and we achieved a score of 73%.

 For more detailed information, visit the ESCAPE-pain app page on our website.

 * Both digital tools 1 and 2 replicate the twelve sessions of the face-to-face programme.
 Both tools require users to register and then follow a fixed 6-week programme with 2 sessions each week, using exercise and educational videos, and measuring the user’s ability at the start and end so they can see their progress.

 3. ESCAPE-pain exercise and educational videos